Microsoft Word is pretty powerful when it comes to signatures. In this article we’ll clarify as much as possible:

 A sidebar will open up where you can alter the settings of this line to your liking

 NOTE: This does not work on a Mac!
-So before you spending the time, just know that it simply doesn’t exist (for now, at least).
+So before you spending the time, know that it doesn’t exist on your MacBook or iMac (for now, at least).
+Though, we’ve worked something out for Mac users: add a signature in Word on Mac.

-And that’s it - your signature line is now placed in the document.
-This helps massively and makes your document ready to be signed.
+And that’s it – your signature line is now placed in the document.
+This helps and makes your document ready to sign and sent for signing.

 Our signatures are 100% legally binding, as SignHouse is built around US and International Laws concerning digital signatures.
 SignHouse eSignatures are on par with paper signatures, from a legal point of view!